-The Minnesota Environmental Rights Act does not define "historical resources," but the supreme court identified factors to be taken into account, looking principally to the criteria used for inclusion on the National Register of Historic Places: the quality or significance in American history, architecture, archeology, and culture.
-As well as districts, sites, buildings, structures and objects of State and local importance that possess integrity of location, design, setting, materials, workmanship, feeling and association, and that are associated with events and the lives of persons significant in our past; or embody distinctive traits of type, period, construction, or pedigree, possessing artistic value, and yielding information important in prehistory or history.
+The Minnesota Environmental Rights Act (MERA) defines natural resources to include all mineral, animal, botanical, air, water, land, timber, soil, quietude, recreational and historical resources.
+Minn.
+Stat. § 116B.02, subd.
+4 (1996).
+The MERA does not define "historical resources," but the supreme court identified factors to be taken into account in determining whether a building is subject to protection under the MERA, looking principally to the criteria used for inclusion on the National Register of Historic Places: The quality of significance in American history, architecture, archeology, and culture is present in districts, sites, buildings, structures and objects of State and local importance that possess integrity of location, design, setting, materials, workmanship, feeling and association and: (1) That are associated with events that have made a significant contribution to the broad patterns of our history; or (2) That are associated with the lives of persons significant in our past; or (3) That embody the distinctive characteristics of a type, period, or method of construction, or that represent the work of a master, or that possess high artistic values, or that represent a significant and distinguishable entity whose components may lack individual distinction; or (4) That have yielded, or may be likely to yield, information important in prehistory or history.

 Respondent City of Rochester sought to demolish a bathhouse located at a public park.
 Appellant historic preservation committee filed suit pursuant to Minn.
 Stat. § 116B.04 (1996) of the Minnesota Environmental Rights Act (MERA) seeking to stop the demolition.
 The district court held that the bathhouse was not a historic resource entitled to protection under MERA.
 Appellant appealed the district court’s decision.
 The state court of appeals affirmed the district court’s decision